 Theories about human nature have not only played an important role in the development of the human sciences, they have also provided the foundations for social structures, political and economic systems, and conventions of law and morality.
 But how firm and certain are these foundations?
 Is there such a thing as a fixed human nature?

 This subject will examine the classical theories as well as recent discussion of what is essential or indispensable to human nature and well-being.

-GENS5523 The Pursuit of Human Rationality Category B - 28 hours
+The Pursuit of Human Rationality

 What are the prevailing conceptions and challenges to human rationality?